The New York City Housing Authority says it might have to revoke rent assistance vouchers for more than 10,000 low-income tenants.

 A shocking new report says that Tiger slipped.

-I'm not even going to name the woman.
+I'm going to name the woman.

 First name's Rachel.